Malik-Shah I: Early life

 Malik-Shah was born on 16 August 1055 and spent his youth in Isfahan.
 According to the 12th-century Persian historian Muhammad bin Ali Rawandi, Malik-Shah had fair skin, was tall and somewhat bulky.
-In 1064, Malik-Shah, only 9 years old by then, along with Nizam al-Mulk, the Persian vizier of the Empire, took part in Alp Arslan’s campaign in the Caucasus.
+In 1064, Malik-Shah, only 9 years old by then, along with Nizam al-Mulk, the Persian vizier of the Empire, took part in Alp Arslan's campaign in the Caucasus.
 The same year, Malik-Shah was married to Terken Khatun, the daughter of the Karakhanid khan Ibrahim Tamghach-Khan.
 In 1066, Alp Arslan arranged a ceremony near Merv, where he appointed Malik-Shah as his heir and also granted him Isfahan as a fief.

 In 1071, Malik-Shah took part in the Syrian campaign of his father, and stayed in Aleppo when his father fought the Byzantine emperor Romanos IV Diogenes at Manzikert.
 In 1072, Malik-Shah and Nizam al-Mulk accompanied Alp-Arslan during his campaign in Transoxiana against the Karakhanids.
 However, Alp-Arslan was badly wounded during his expedition, and Malik-Shah shortly took over the army.
 Alp-Arslan died some days later, and Malik-Shah was declared as the new sultan of the empire.

-Reign

-War of succession
+Campaigns and Battles

+Campaign of Northwest (1064)

+Malik-Shah joined his father Alp Arslan's expedition to the northwest in 1064.
+He took part in the capture of castles in Georgia and Armenia together with his father Alp Arslan.
+He advanced along the Aras River with the army under the command of Malik-Shah.
+He captured many castles and cities in the region, especially Meryemnişin, Byurakan, Hagios Georgios and Surmari.
+During this campaign, Malik-Shah also participated in the Siege of Ani (1064).

+Other Campaigns and Battles He Participated in During His Shahzadeh (Prince) Period

+In addition to the Campaign of Northwest, Sultan Malik-Shah also participated in his father Sultan Alp Arslan's campaigns in the Campaign of Northern Syria and Anatolia, and the Campaign of Turkestan (1072), and fought in these campaigns during.